The Vine Baptist

 We take reasonable steps to ensure the security of personal and sensitive information we hold and to protect it against loss, misuse or unauthorised access, destruction, use, modification or disclosure.

-Our IT systems are password protected and comply with applicable security standards.
+Our IT systems are password protected.
 Only authorised personnel are permitted to access these details.

 It is your right to be dealt with anonymously, provided that is it lawful and practicable.

 We will try to accommodate a request for anonymity wherever possible, however we note that in some circumstances, this may prevent us from practically and effectively communicating with you.